 Also, UM/UIM covers lost wages, or the income you'd lose by not coming into work.
 It also covers costs related to pain and suffering.

-If you already have good health insurance and that is stopping you from purchasing UM or UIM coverage, you should consider the fact that this coverage also takes care of the potentially hefty deductible associated with a health insurance claim.
+If you already have good health insurance, it might keep you from purchasing UM or UIM coverage.
+But this coverage also takes care of health insurance deductibles.
+And they can be very expensive.